post image

 Dec 15 2015

-Most people spend time behind their computers sending out their resumes to job postings online, and occasionally making a phone call.
-The workplace has changed significantly over the past decade and so has the job search.
-Employers are more commonly looking for people who will be the right fit, along with the ability to demonstrate how you can exceed the business objectives assigned to you.
 Start with your resume, does it say this?
 Does it tell the employer how and why you can do something beyond the regular job duties?
 When you write your resume give solid examples of how you have helped to contribute to the workplace, this impact does not have to be significant, rather something that shows effort.
 Also make sure your resume is not over crowded or over two pages.
 Make your resume the first goal to be completed for your job search.

 Simple Tips to Find a Job:

-Master Linkedin: Utilize all the tools LinkedIn has to offer – groups, 140 character headlines, profile features, blog postings and more.
-Just use LinkedIn profile writing service to find a job, that is their mission to help you get noticed.
-In fact, it is the one place that easily allows you to easily connect with senior level employees of various organizations.
-You can also get involved in conversations on LinkedIn groups, you never know who is reading those messages and if you come across as very impressive and knowledgeable you could easily have the right person notice, and connect with you.
+Master LinkedIn: Utilize all the tools LinkedIn has to offer—groups, 140 character headlines, profile features, blog postings and more.
+Just use LinkedIn profile writing service to find a job; that is their mission to help you get noticed.
+In fact, it is the one place that easily allows you to easily connect with senior-level employees of various organizations.
+You can also get involved in conversations on LinkedIn groups; you never know who is reading those messages and if you come across as very impressive and knowledgeable, you could easily have the right person notice and connect with you.

-Leave your mark in Interviews: Sharp interview skills and interview follow up are essential, if not the most important part of the job search.
+Leave your mark in Interviews: Sharp interview skills and interview follow-up are essential, if not the most important part of the job search.
 Make yourself memorable during an interview by making a genuine connection with the interviewer.
-Recruiters meet with several people weekly, help them to remember you by having well-structured answers for the interview.
-Following up after an interview with a simple thank you letter or application status inquiry will also put your name back in front of the hiring manager.
+Recruiters meet with several people weekly; help them to remember you by having well-structured answers for the interview.
+Following up after an interview with a simple thank-you letter or application status inquiry will also put your name back in front of the hiring manager.
 This is a great way to tell them again why you are a good fit for their organization and how you can help the company meet its organizational objectives.

-Finally get rid of your fear.
+Finally, get rid of your fear.
 If you want to achieve something new, you should try something new.
 Usually our expectations from ourselves at a new place or vision of interview process much more dramatically than real things.
 Our doubts about our own effectiveness always become an obstacle on the way of employment.
 So just ask yourself, is it really so hard to be noticed or, maybe, you just didn’t do enough to reach your goal?
 Be honest with yourself.
-Sometimes people stop at the stage of searching for the answers, reading some articles and waiting changes for the best.
-Then it just turns to habit.
-So haven’t you joined such kind of a stream?
-Check your motivation and start to implement all that information that you’ve got right now, step by step.
-Don’t be afraid to learn from your own mistakes, more I can say, it could bring you even the bigger benefit.
-Why?
-The ability to make a solid analysis of what you’ve done and transform it to right consequences is a fundamental skill for moving in right direction.
+Sometimes people stop at the stage of searching for the answers, reading some articles, and waiting for changes for the best.